jbakeacake/EdgeFinder_Tool/README.md

 ---

-#### Spline Layer : LayerMask
+#### Spline Layer : string
 This is the Unity layer that the spline and it's associated mesh collider will live on.
 It's recommended that you add this to a specific layer for querying (e.g. "Spline", "ClimbableLedge", "EdgeSpline", etc.).

+⭐For some reason, Unity 2022.3 does **not** like using LayerMasks during in-editor operations.
+Leaving this as a string until a solution is found.

 ---

-#### Ledge Collider Height : float
+#### Ledge Collider Radius : float
 This is a float value that will determine the height of the ledge mesh collider that gets generated along with the spline.
 This mesh collider is built in the **downwards** direction along the normal of the spline's control point.

-🚧 Mesh Collider generation is still a work in progress.
-In order to properly query the mesh collider, you'll have to make sure you have **Query Hit Backfaces** turned on in Unity's Project Settings.
-(Edit > Project Settings > Physics > Set "Query Hit Backfaces" to True).
+⭐Mesh Collider generation now uses DreamTeck's `TubeGenerator` to create a the ledge mesh.

 ---